 The most common colors that mood rings display is either blue or green, these colors often represent a normal body temperature or mood.

 The default colors of mood rings also differ depending on how each individual ring is made.
-The balance of the thermochromic pigments and differing materials used in each ring will often display different colors for different moods/temperatures.
+The balance of the thermochromic pigments and differing materials used in each ring will often display different colors for different moods, therefore temperatures.

 The liquid crystals that are used in mood rings have a particular sensitivity to temperature changes.
-The temperature will determine the rotation and material makeup of the crystals, as the crystals rotate and change, they reflect different wavelengths/colors.
+The temperature will determine the rotation and material makeup of the crystals, as the crystals rotate and change they reflect different wavelengths or colors.

 The technology soon moved beyond just rings to other forms of jewelry, such as necklaces.
 A mood necklace will also display different results because your chest is often much warmer than your fingers.